Credit for Prior and Alternative Learning

 - Volunteer experiences

-St. Kate's honors your experiences by offering you multiple PLA options — and lots of support — to guide you through the PLA pathway that is right for you:
+St. Kate's honors your experiences by offering you multiple CPAL options — and lots of support — to guide you through the CPAL pathway that is right for you:

 1) Earn credit through recommendation services